junghan0611/spacemacs/layers/LAYERS.md

 This layer is a port of vim-vinegar for Emacs.

-It is based on tpope\'s [vinegar.vim](https://github.com/tpope/vim-vinegar), simplifying `dired` with a limited number of details and exposing the `-` command in all buffers to enter dired.
+It is based on tpope's [vinegar.vim](https://github.com/tpope/vim-vinegar), simplifying `dired` with a limited number of details and exposing the `-` command in all buffers to enter dired.